blanchard789/blanchard789.github.io/ProjectReport.md

 ## 11/29/2025

 - Refined grid element to have better formatting.
 Main goal was to get everything to be spaced nicely and for colors to have better contrast.

+## 12/4/2025

+- Created @media queries for smaller screen devices.
+Primarly just wanted to make sure things like containers and text scaled in a nice way when the screen size changes.
+For tablet screen ratios, I have the grid go down to two columns to save space, and 1 column for mobile ratios.
+I also made the section containers for the site slightly larger for smaller screens than desktop to make better use of limited screen real estate.

+- Started contact form section using Web3Forms.
+Required basic starter code was copied from https://web3forms.com/ but was modified to fit formatting and style of site.

+- Revised nav bar to use better formatting.
+Also fixed the mobile nav menu to work better.

+## 12/6/2025

+- Further formatted contact form to match site design and provide better user cues.
+Also added it to @media queries to switch it from being in columns to being in rows when a smaller device is visiting the site.

+- Added a section for other contact info, with button links.
+Such as github and linkedin pages.